Advanced Cardiac Services Are Close to Home

 If you or a loved one has a personal or family history of cardiovascular disease or coronary artery disease, has suffered a heart attack, or has a heart failure diagnosis, Aiken Regional Medical Centers can help.
 Cardiologists at Aiken have long been at the forefront of providing the region with advanced, quality care for cardiovascular health conditions.
 We offer a wide range of medical treatments and services to help you on your heart-healthy journey.

-At the Cardiovascular Institute of Carolina at Aiken Regional Medical Centers, we have built a reputation for delivering quality heart care.
+At the Cardiovascular Institute of Carolina at Aiken Regional, we have built a reputation for delivering quality heart care.

 - We consistently rank among the top hospitals in the United States for quality measures in heart attack (acute myocardial infarction) care.